denisbeslic/denovopipeline/README.md

 python src/main.py convertForALPS --input example_dataset/results/summary.csv
 ```
 The command will split up the summary file and generate contigs for each tool in results/ALPS_Assembly.
-Finally, it will also generate statistics for your summary file.